Local dog warden urges residents to purchase 2023 dog license

-BROOKVILLE — The Jefferson County Dog Warden Jamie Carlson attended the Jefferson County Commissioners meeting Tuesday morning to remind residents the importance of buying a dog license.
+BROOKVILLE — The Jefferson County Dog Warden Jamie Carlson attended the Jefferson County Commissioners meeting last week to remind residents the importance of buying a dog license.

 Carlson said all dog owners with a dog that is 3 months or older need to have a current license.
 He said it’s easier now than ever before to get a license with more issuing agents in the area and the ability to buy one online.